 At the beginning of our relationship with EOSC, we requested computing capacity to develop a new research interface for OpenBioMaps.
 We thought that some servers with a prepared research toolkit and connectivity to OBM databases would be a good way to start research support.
 In addition, we planned to integrate some EOSC research tools into the OBM toolkit.
 After a year of development, we were finally able to show a slightly different result, mostly due to our experience using EOSC services.

-Furthermore, we have developed a new and flexible computing interface that can be completely independent of our existing servers and service network, but also independent of EOSC servers.
+Furthermore, we have developed a new and flexible computing interface that can be completely independent of our existing servers and service network, but also can be independent of EOSC servers.
 During this one year, there have been quite a few uncertainties and problems with the use of our dedicated computing capacity.
 These problems have prompted us to create a computing server service that works well even when some machines become unavailable or new machines are added to the network.

 In addition to the development results, I hope that due to our relationship with EOSC, the international visibility of OpenBioMaps will increase slightly.